NVIDIA/ais-k8s/playbooks/ais-deployment/docs/switch_protocol.md

 ## Overview

-The `ais_switch_protocol` playbook serves the purpose of streamlining the transition between HTTP and HTTPS-based deployments for AIStore while preserving all data, including buckets and objects.
+The [`ais_restart_cluster.yml`](../ais_restart_cluster.yml) playbook serves the purpose of streamlining the transition between HTTP and HTTPS-based deployments for AIStore while preserving all data, including buckets and objects.

 ## Usage